dolevbas/dolevbas.github.io/research.md

 thumbnail-img: /assets/img/thumb.png
 ---

 I connect system architecture to population-level trends, embedding both exoplanets and binary-star dynamics in their Galactic context.
-Using Gaia, Kepler, LAMOST, APOGEE and Bayesian/statistical tools, I showed that stellar kinematics and Galactic membership—beyond metallicity—shape planet occurrence.
-I also build methods (e.g., WED for architectures; mixture models for binaries) and apply them from field stars to clusters and halo populations.

 ## Research threads (at a glance)